 Use these resume objective examples and resume summary examples to help craft your own unique resume.

-The purpose of a resume is to "sell" your professional expertise to the hiring manger.
-The summary statement, professional profile, or career objective is the first "advertisement" of your skills and expertise that a hiring manger will see.
+The purpose of a resume is to sell your professional expertise to a hiring manger.
+The career objective, summary statement, or professional profile is the first advertisement of your skills and expertise that a hiring manger will see.
 Each one has a slightly different intent and feel.

 In this lesson, you will compare statements and understand their purpose.
 Then you will determine which one is best for you in order to create one for your own resume.

 In the past, most job seekers included a career objective on their resumes to tell hiring managers what types of position they were looking for.
 A more recent trend is to include a summary statement or a professional profile in place of the objective.
 However, some job seekers include both an objective and a summary.
 Regardless of which you choose to include, this area should:

 Why would you choose to include one statement over the another for your resume?
 Here are some examples.